weilbith/dotfiles/README.md

 virtual machine with a graphical interface.
 The default login is user-name and password `vagrant`.

+Furthermore can specific roles ask to get test data copied into the virtual machine.
+The data can then be used to test the application practically.
+This can be for example a PDF document or some images.
+The role itself specifies which type of data it needs.
+The test data gets copied to the home directory of the test user, attempting to follow the directory structure of the actual system.

 Unfortunately can't Ansible handle breaking changes.
 While it is idempotent it does not automatically clean up old runs according to a diff with a more recent version.
 So if there are breaking changes necessary, it is advised to recreate